tpcarmen/WordPress-Command-Line-sitemap.xml-Generator/README.md

 I’ve grown tired of overly complex WordPress plugins and their endless bloat and random vulnerabilities, so I’ve been working towards eliminating as many as possible from my website.

-Here is my latest addition.
-It replaces a sitemap plugin I had been using.
+Here is the latest addition that replaces a sitemap plugin I had been using.

 Please note that it makes a couple of assumptions that work for me, but maybe not for you: